 This and the next three images, 700th Anniversary Stadium, Minburi

 However, Bangkok Bank withdrew from the competition, so all four relegated sides played off to retain their second-tier status.
 Honda defeated Raj Vithi and then Nakhon Sawan to stay up.
-The goals of Sutin Anukoon led the side to eleventh place in 2009.
+The goals of Sutin Anukoon followed the next season.

-The club moved to King Mongkut's Institute of Technology (KMITL) Stadium near Suvarnabhumi Airport for the 2010 season, with the team finishing in eighth place as Nana Yaw Asamoah top-scored for the team.
+The club moved to King Mongkut's Institute of Technology (KMITL) Stadium near Suvarnabhumi Airport in 2010, where Nana Yaw Asamoah top-scored for the team.

-In 2011, Honda were back at Minburi for a disastrous season in which the team finished bottom of the table and were relegated to the third-tier Regional League 2 Bangkok Metropolitan Region.
+A year later, Honda were back at Minburi for a disastrous season in which the team finished bottom of the table, going down to the third-tier Regional League 2 Bangkok Metropolitan Region.
+In 2012, the divisional title was won while playing at KMITL Stadium.
+Dreams of promotion ended in the group stage of the playoffs.

-2014 saw Honda lift the league title once again.
-The team won Group B of the Champions League to secure promotion back to the second level as Rodoljub Paunović banged in the goals.
+A couple of seasons later, Honda lifted the league title once again, winning its playoff group to secure promotion back to the second level as Rodoljub Paunović banged in the goals.
 Gastón González topped the charts in 2015 as Honda consolidated their status.

 Ricardo Jesus fired Thai Honda Ladkrabang to the Division 1 League title in 2016 to send the club back to the top flight while playing back at the 72nd Anniversary Stadium.
-Thai league football was restructured for the 2017 season, with the top division being called Thai League 1 (T1).
+Thai league football was restructured for the 2017 season, with the top division being retitled Thai League 1.

-Honda's promotion led to BEC Tero-Sasana looking for a new home.
+Honda's promotion meant that BEC Tero-Sasana had to look for a new home.
 A ruling didn't permit groundsharing between teams in the highest division.
 Honda secured the stadium to stay in Minburi, while Tero moved to merge with Police United and play in Lak Si.

-Ironically, Honda's spell at the top table lasted just one season before they were relegated to Thai League 2, where they finished in twelfth place in 2018 as Tawin Butsombat ended as top scorer.
+Ironically, Honda's spell at the top table lasted just one season before they were relegated to Thai League 2, where Tawin Butsombat ended as top scorer.

 Worachai Surinsirirat was the head coach for the 2019 campaign, doing a fine job in leading his side to sixth place as Valdo topped the scoring charts.
-However, financial problems led to the owners shutting the club down at the season's end.
+However, the financial costs of funding a professional football club saw the owners dissolve it.

 My visit